 To complete this stage, click the blue “pay now” button.

 That’s it!
 You have now just created your first hosting account.

 The next step is to take your new account out on a ride.
 Before you continue, please check your mailbox for confirmation emails from Siteground.
 You will receive a welcoming email and an email confirming that Siteground has received your payment.
 You will also receive an email confirming all the details you entered into the forms, including your username and preferred password.

 It’s time to install WordPress.
 Go to the top right side of the Siteground website and click on the login button.
 This button will redirect you to the login page.
 Using the credentials you saved earlier, log into your Siteground account.

 When you log in for the first time, your account will prompt you to set up a new website on your new account.
 Choose one of these 3 options:

-This new section confirms that you want to set up a WordPress website and any other added enhancement.
+This new section confirms that you want to set up a WordPress website and any other added enhancements.
 It will prompt you to click on a checkbox confirming that you have read and agreed to Siteground’s Terms of Service.
-After that, Siteground will complete the install, and you’re open for business!
+After that, Siteground will complete the installation, and you’re open for business!

 Setting up the SSL

 An SSL (Secure Socket Layer) is a digital security technology that establishes an encrypted connection between your web server and your browser.
 If your site has an SSL, all the data that users transfer over their browser and your website will remain secure.

 On Siteground, configuring your SSL will take only one click.
 Once logged into your account, go to the Let’s Encrypt SSL script.
 Here, select the domain on which you want to install an SSL.
 On the action drop-down menu, click HTTPS Settings.
 This action will open up a dialog box that will help you manage your SSL settings.